A First Rate First Novel: Daughters of Chaos by Jen Fawkes

 Tales the Devil Told Me (Press 53, October 5, 2021), and author Jen Fawkes

-When Marina leaves them, their father tries to hold on as long as he can, but after another suspicious fire he dies.
+When Marina leaves them, their father tries to hold on as long as he can, but after a suspicious fire he dies.
 The Civil War has started, and Silas runs off to join the Confederate Army.
 Sylvie, now 18, and, like their father, an abolitionist, heads instead to Nashville, in hopes of finding Marina, and carrying only the mysterious manuscript the two received from their sister: the Apocrypha, a lost play by Aristophanes.

 Once in Nashville, Sylvie lands in a whorehouse, The Land of the Sirens.
 She was led there because Marina had sent the play from there.
 And Sylvie is taken in, though not to be a whore.
 She has some facility with languages, and the proprietor, one Evangeline Price, wants her to translate the Apocrypha into English.
 After a while she encounters another group of women, the Southern Ladies’ Aid Society, and in particular an enchanting redhead named Hannah Holcombe.
 She also meets the Union Colonel in charge of the occupying force in Nashville, one William Truesdail, who wishes her to infiltrate – the Southern Ladies’ Aid Society, whom he suspects (with good reason) of interfering with the Union’s efforts in Nashville.

 And so the story continues, as Sylvie is drawn into the orbit of the two quite feminist groups in Nashville – the whores at Land of the Sirens, and the Southern Ladies’ Aid Society.
-She learns about the Cult of Chaos, an ancient group of women aiming to set up Chaos against Order (supposedly represented by men) and so doing put an end to war and other male oppression.
-It turns about that the play Apocrypha is in its way about this effort as well.
-Meanwhile, Silas is working for the Confederate Navy helping with the effort to make submersible vehicles.
+She learns about the Cult of Chaos, an ancient group of women aiming to set up Chaos against Order (supposedly represented by men) and in so doing put an end to war and other male oppression.
+It turns out that the play Apocrypha is in its way about this effort as well.
+Meanwhile, Silas is working for the Confederate Navy, helping with the effort to make submersible vehicles.

 The Land of the Sirens is putting on a play.
 Sylvie learns about a women called Gaia Valentino, a 16th Century Venetian woman who is clearly another Chaos advocate.
 The prostitutes of Nashville are under threat from the city’s leaders, who believe they are spreading syphilis.
 The Southern Ladies’ Aid Society is planning more raids.
 Sylvie is attracted to William Truesdail, but especially to Hannah Holcombe.
 And Sylvie encounters first Marina’s son, and then a much-changed Marina herself…